BU-DEPEND-Lab/TrojAI-Submissions/README.md

     4. [Package Solution into a Singularity Container](#package-solution-into-a-singularity-container)

 --------------
-# Reusing the example detector
+# Reusing the trojan detector

-Please use this example as a template for submissions into TrojAI.
+Please use this trojan detector for submissions into TrojAI.

 You will need to modify at least 3 files and 1 directory:
 * trojan_detector.py: File containing the codebase for the detector